Apr 9, 2021

 - Cultural diversity.
 You want to learn about other cultures so you volunteer abroad teaching English to Japanese students, or you go to another country and work in a refugee camp.
 This not only helps the people you will be serving, but you get the opportunity to expand your understanding of other cultures.

 - Meeting like-minded, motivated, positive people.
-Connecting over shared passions for a cause while helping others is a great way to meet new friends.
-By volunteering, your “circle of friends” can get a whole lot bigger in just a short amount of time.
+Connecting over shared interests in a cause while helping others is an excellent way to meet new friends.
+When you volunteer, your circle of friends can broaden quickly.

-- Unique and exciting opportunities.
-There are lots of volunteer opportunities that could lead you to experiences you might not otherwise have.
-Volunteering to usher for a theater will allow you to see a production you might otherwise not afford to be able to see.
+- New opportunities.
+There are volunteer opportunities that could lead you to experiences you might not otherwise have.
+Volunteering to usher for a theater will allow you to see a production you might otherwise not be able to see.
 Volunteer at a zoo and you might get the opportunity to develop a friendship with a giraffe.

 - A need to focus on the positive.
-Every day we are bombarded with disheartening news stories.
-Volunteering presents a proactive way of doing something to make the world a better place.
+In today’s world of never-ending, instant—and often disheartening—news, volunteering presents a proactive way of doing something to make the world a better place.
 Even the smallest gestures make a difference.
-And if we all band together, those small gestures can add up to a big change!

 Volunteering is quite easy.
 There is a nonprofit organization for just about every interest or cause out there.
-Finding the right organization to volunteer for is just a Google search away, or SeniorCare’s RSVP Volunteer Program can help you find the best fit for volunteering.
-For information, visit the website at www.seniorcareinc.org/volunteer-drivers-spring-2020, email firstname.lastname@example.org, or call 978-281-1750.
+Finding the right organization to volunteer for is just an internet search away, or SeniorCare’s RSVP Volunteer Program can help you find the best fit for volunteering.
+You can call RSVP at 978-281-1750 or visit www.thevolunteerlink.org.

-A big thank you to all the volunteers out there regardless of your reason!
+A big thank you to all volunteers!
 You make the world a better place.